Bold Lad (Irish horse): 1966:two-year-old season

 Bold Lad began his career by winning the Youngsters Stakes in Ireland and was then sent to Royal Ascot to contest the Coventry Stakes at Royal Ascot in which he defeated a field which included Royal Palace.
 He won the Champagne Stakes at Doncaster defeating the previously unbeaten Ribocco, after which Prendergast described him as the best two-year-old he had ever trained, including Windy City.
 In September he won the Middle Park Stakes at Newmarket.
 In the Free Handicap, a ranking of the season's best juveniles, he was rated three pounds clear of runner-up Royal Palace giving him Champion honors in Ireland and England.

 1967:three-year-old season

 Bold Lad began his three-year-old campaign with a win in the Tetrarch Stakes at The Curragh in Ireland.
 Sent to England, he was the 100/30 joint-favorite with Royal Palace going into the Classic 2,000 Guineas Stakes at Newmarket.
 He finished unplaced behind Royal Palace and Taj Dewan, having been denied a clear run in the closing stages.
 Bold Lad then started favourite for the Lockinge Stakes at Newbury but was beaten three-quarters of a length by the Irish-trained four-year-old Bluerullah.
-In the last race of his career, ran third to Reform in Ascot's St. James's Palace Stakes at Royal Ascot.
+In the last race of his career, ran third to Reform (horse in Ascot's St. James's Palace Stakes at Royal Ascot.